-The lookup order for predicate declarations starts in the object classes.
-Following the classes declaration order, the lookup starts in the classes implemented protocols (and the protocols that these may extend), second the classes imported categories (and the protocols that they may implement), and finally the superclasses of the object classes.
+The lookup order for predicate declarations is first the object classes (following their declaration order), second the classes implemented protocols (and the protocols that these may extend), third the classes imported categories (and the protocols that they may implement), and finally the superclasses of the object classes.
 This lookup is performed in depth-first order.
-If the object inherits two different declarations for the same predicate, by default only the first one will be considered.
+If the object inherits two different declarations for the same predicate, by default, only the first one will be considered.